-The project works with the local community, trained in sea turtle conservation who work together with volunteers to protect endangered turtles.
+The program works with the local community, trained in sea turtle conservation who work together with volunteers protect endangered turtles.

 About the Program

 Pacuare beach is located on the Caribbean Coast of Costa Rica.
 Surrounded by beautiful nature, Pacuare beach is very remote, only accessible by boat, and it is a nesting site for Leatherback, Green and occasionally Hawksbill turtles.

 Illegal egg poaching and hunting for sea turtles, pollution and beach erosion are threatening the survival of the already critically endangered animals in Pacuare.
 This has caused an alarming decline in turtles being born on this beach.
 In particular the 7.1 km covered by the program are in danger, it has no legal protection whatsoever.
 Volunteers play a very important role in changing this situation.
 In Costa Rica the poaching of sea turtles or sea turtle eggs is considered a crime by the Law 8325, but the enforcement remains rather difficult.

 This conservation program works together with the local community, former poachers trained in sea turtle conservation who, together with volunteers protect the critically endangered animals.
 The program does nightly beach patrols and operates a hatchery to protect the fragile eggs .

 Volunteers play an important part in Pacuare, as their fees generate an income for the local inhabitants.
 We strive to increase alternative livelihoods for coastal communities to take the need for poaching and hunting turtles away.
 From March to October, volunteers help patrol 7.1 km of nesting beach, collecting important data on nesting female turtles and their nests.
 Outside of main nesting season, volunteers are needed to help with vital hatchery construction and station maintenance.